creold/illustrator-scripts/md/Group.md

 Ungroups groups & releases clipping masks, for selected items only or all artwork in the document.
 *Based on original script by Jiwoong Song & modification by [John Wundes](http://www.wundes.com/).*

+> [!NOTE]
+> Vote on [Uservoice](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/39484654-create-an-ungroup-all-feature-on-layer-s) to add this feature to Illustrator.

 ![ExtUngroup](https://i.ibb.co/QngnpZL/demo-Ext-Ungroup.gif)

 ## MoveToGroup